jams2/scheme-scheme-interpreter/README.md

 >
 > 732426288 bytes allocated, including 735672288 bytes reclaimed

-The continuation passing interpreter exhibits the following performance:
+The continuation passing interpreter (which also makes use of functional closures) exhibits the following performance (quickest overall execution, more time in garbage collection and slightly more memory use than the previous closure generating interpreter):

 > 110 collections
 >